Rohini (wife of Vasudeva): Legend

-In the epic Mahabharata, after the death of Vasudeva after the Yadava massacre, Rohini cremates herself on Vasudeva's pyre along with his other wives Devaki, Bhadra, and Madira.
+In the epic Mahabharata, after the death of Vasudeva in the Yadava massacre, Rohini cremates herself on Vasudeva's pyre along with his other wives Devaki, Bhadra, and Madira.

 Mother of Balarama

 Balarama is given the matronymic epithet Rauhineya, "son of Rohini".
 In the Brahma Vaivarta Purana, Rohini is said to be an avatar of Kadru, mother of the serpents (naga); Balarama is considered an avatar of Vishnu's mount, Shesha.

 In Jain texts

 In Jain tales related to Krishna and Balarama, Rohini is the princess of Kosala who chooses Vasudeva as her husband in a swayamvara ceremony.
 She spends her life in Saurapura with Vasudeva, where she gives birth to Balarama.
 She sees four dreams in the Jain narrative: a lion, a white elephant, the moon and the ocean; symbols associated with Balarama in Hinduism as well as Jainism.
 Rohini plays no part in nurturing Krishna in Vraja; she takes care of Balarama in Saurapura.
 The adult Balarama goes to Vraja to aid Krishna.